covalenthq/covalent-docs/content/en/docs/changelog/2022/march.md

    * Mimo, a leading DEX on IoTeX, is now supported.
 This extends the price coverage for IoTeX beyond what CoinGecko currently supports.
    * We've added Claimswap just in time for an upcoming hackathon with Klaytn blockchain.
 We've also improved the token price coverage.
 - Axie is now supported through the NFT market data endpoints, enabling users to query supported NFT data for the Ronin chain.
 - The Harmony blockchain is now fully indexed!
 Users can query all on-chain data through our Class A endpoints. **Harmony Mainnet chainID: 1666600000.
-IoTeX Testnet chainID: 1666700000.**
+Harmony Testnet chainID: 1666700000.**

 ### UPDATED